fluidpixel/rockyfoot/docs/about.md

 She has lived in Rockhampton since August 2018, having spent a year and a half in specialist training in both Sydney and Melbourne.

-In addition to feed, she likes baking cakes.
+In addition to feet, she likes baking cakes.